1. DIRECTOR QUALIFICATION STANDARDS

 1.01 Independence.
 A majority of the members of the Board of Directors must be independent directors as defined in the listing standards of the NASDAQ Global Select Market of the NASDAQ Stock Market LLC ("NASDAQ") and the corporate governance rules and regulations of the Securities and Exchange Commission (the “SEC”).

 1.02 Service on Other Boards.
 No non-employee member of the Board of Directors shall serve on the board of directors of more than four other public companies and no employee member of the Board of Directors shall serve on the board of directors of more than two other public companies; provided, however, that the foregoing limitation shall not apply if the Board determines that such simultaneous service does not impair the ability of such member to effectively serve on the Company’s Board.
-Directors are expected to advise the Chairman of the Board and the Chairman of the Governance and Sustainability Committee promptly upon accepting any other public company directorship or any assignment to the audit committee or compensation committee of the board of directors of any public company of which such director is a member.
+Directors are expected to advise the Chair of the Board and the Chair of the Governance and Sustainability Committee promptly upon accepting any other public company directorship or any assignment to the audit committee or compensation committee of the board of directors of any public company of which such director is a member.

 1.03 Prohibited Service.
 No director shall serve as a director, officer or employee of a competitor of the Company.